redteam-project/cyber-range-target/README.md

-cyber-test-range-target
+cyber-range-target
 =========

-This role endeavors to simplify building a host for a cyber-test range.
+This role endeavors to simplify building a host for a cyber range.
 This role is for assessment purposes only.

 **Note:** This has the potential to render a host vulnerable.
 Use with care.